 Nowadays we’re all beneficiaries of the toils of scientists and engineers who’ve brought playlists to our pockets.
-But the evolution of recorded sound was not without its missteps and dud notes.
-From the phonautograph to the smartphone, and an unexpected de-volution - join us as we take a brief stroll through the history of audio.
+But the evolution and history of recorded sound was not without its missteps and dud notes.
+From the phonautograph to the smartphone, and an unexpected devolution - join us as we take a brief stroll through the history of sound recording.

 This contraption mimicked elements of the human ear to capture sound.
 But it was incapable of playing audio out, instead scribbling the soundwave shapes on paper.
 Despite this obvious – and major – drawback, it was the template from which a series of future advancements would be made.

 This allowed artists to use microphones, dramatically increasing sound quality and instantly pushing acoustic recordings out of the market.
-Rather than horns, new playback systems used electronic amplifiers.
-And despite their poor quality, shellac record discs became the norm.
-The era of phonograph/gramophone had come to an end.
+Rather than horns, new playback systems used electronic amplifiers and despite their poor quality, shellac record discs became the norm.
+The era of the phonograph and gramophone had come to an end.

 After the CD’s introduction in 1982, initially, its high cost kept uptake slow.
 But rapid advancements and cost reduction led to the medium causing the (temporary) demise of bulky LP records and skittish cassettes.
 After all, Philips/Sony had a convincing argument: as a robotic John Cleese puts it in this advertisement – ‘One hour of Mozart out of a beer mat’.
-And by the turn of the millennium, CDs were by far the most common format for recorded music.
-But the boom would be short lived…
+By the turn of the millennium, CDs were by far the most common format for recorded music, but the boom would be short lived.

 The mp3 format – capable of compressing audio and allowing one disc to store up to 14 hours of music – had been around since the late ’80s.
 It was the arrival of media playout applications like Apple’s iTunes that unlocked the potential of mass sharing and consumption of these comparatively tiny files.